List of weapons and armour in Middle-earth: Orcrist

-Orcrist (Sindarin: Goblin-cleaver), a sword in The Hobbit. was originally forged in Gondolin and was nicknamed "Biter" by the goblins of the Misty Mountains.
+Orcrist (Sindarin: Goblin-cleaver), a sword in The Hobbit, was forged in Gondolin and was nicknamed "Biter" by the goblins of the Misty Mountains.
 After finding it in a troll-hoard, Thorin Oakenshield carries the sword through the Misty Mountains and Mirkwood before being taken prisoner by the Elves; it was laid on his tomb after his death in the Battle of Five Armies.
 It is the mate of Glamdring.

 Ringil

 Ringil (Sindarin: Cold-Star / Cold-Spark) is a sword wielded by Fingolfin in The Silmarillion and The Lays of Beleriand.
 It bit with chilling cold, and glittered like ice with a pale light.
 This was the sword with which Fingolfin wounded Morgoth seven times, causing the first dark lord to limp forever afterward.

 In Tolkien's early writings, Ringil was the name of one of the two pillars supporting the Two Lamps of primeval Middle-earth.